Natotox/nataliem/_posts/2022-05-05-Authors-of-the-Caribbean.md

 ---
 layout: post
-title: "Digital Humanities: Week 2"
+title: "Authors of the Caribbean"
 date: 2022-05-05 13:15
 categories: Projects
 ---